 Portion size plays a major role.
 One slice of tomato is very different from a full cup.
 The good news is that tomatoes are low in carbs compared to bread, rice, or fruit.

-How Many Carbs Do Different Tomatoes Contain?
+How Many Carbs in Tomatoes by Variety

 Different varieties have slightly different carb amounts.
 Smaller tomatoes often taste sweeter, but that does not mean they are dramatically higher in carbs.